-Homework: Homework assignments are given most weeks on Wednesday and are due a week later, as specified in the assignment.
-No homework assignments are due in the week of midterm exams.
+Homework: Homework assignments are usually assigned on a weekly basis and are due a week later, as specified in the assignment.
 Assignments generally cover 3 to 5 problems and are designed to help students become proficient in a subject.
 Before doing any homework, students should read the posted lectures and try to follow worked-out examples.
 This should give the student an idea of the principles involved and the solution method.